 Resources are limited, precious, fragile and need to be managed.
 We aim to use them with caution, to recycle, to reuse, to substitute … all this in order to protect our environment and to conserve our natural resources.

-In the yearly period 2018/2019, DAP consumed 405,560 cubic meters of water.
-The increasing figure follows a 3 year reduction.
+In the yearly period 2019/2020, DAP consumed 407,393 cubic meters of water, a stable figure compared to last year.
+The increasing figure last year followed a 3-year reduction.
 Water remains properly monitored, but the total consumption figure was a consequence of a sharp increase in production, especially in our Vietnamese facility.

 Water consumption (m3)

 We continue our efforts to save water, while improving water-use efficiency.
 All our factories are equipped with Waste Water Treatment Plants (WWTP) to ensure that the discharged water is fully treated before releasing it back to the environment.
-A team of 13 employees is employed every day in operating the WWTPs.
+A team of 15 employees is employed every day in operating the WWTPs.
 Our effluent always complies with the national rejection standards.
-Our standards are often considered much better than the minima required by the official ones.

-In the yearly period 2018/2019, our manufacturing sites generated 3,270 tons of waste.
-99.97% of this waste is classified as non-hazardous, like packaging, rejected products, sludge and metal.
+In the yearly period 2019/2020, our manufacturing sites generated 3,829 tons of Waste.
+99.95 % of this waste is classified as non-hazardous, like packaging, rejected products, sludge and scrap-metal.

 Normal Waste generation (mt)

-Hazardous waste (0.3% of the 3,270 tons) comprises oil, batteries, solvents, paints, chemical ...
-Any waste that could be harmful to the environment.
-This requires special monitoring, storage and treatment.
+Hazardous waste (Any waste that could be harmful to the environment without proper handling) represents 2 tons, which comprises oil, batteries, solvents, paints, chemicals etc. This requires special monitoring, storage and treatment.
 This waste is managed by competent and trained staff and treated by authorized contractors.

-Waste management is a critical aspect of our environmental responsibilities.
+Waste Management is a critical aspect of our environmental responsibilities.
 We are putting more efforts into the control of our waste, and we identified this area as one where we impact significantly on the environment.
-Waste management will therefore be one of the main topics for our second 2 year action plan.
+Waste management will therefore be one of the focus topics for this 2 year action plan.